jorgelmunozp/react-plaza-frutas/README.md

 This project consists of the development of a fruit plaza game application

 * It was developed with JavaScript, Html, and Css in React Js 5
+* The frontend has responsive viewport design and DOM handle
 ***

 ## Authors